 The neighbor for West House is a different story.
 And I could easily write an entire blog about my interactions with him, and will probably do so.
 We've been in a few verbal altercations.
 It's a hoot.
 But I digress...

 Lovely, isn't it?
-I am going to covertly throw
+I am going to covertly throw down wildflower seeds in the spring. |

 So for the 4th or 5th time this winter, it has snowed here in Chicago.
 Which mean I've had to call the Alderman as many times to complain about my neighbor not doing his civic duty.
 I don't know if he pays the actual fines, but according to Chester, our self-described "octogenarian pre-Stonewall 'mo" who lives on the OTHER side of West House, the neighbor is a piece of bad news who owes back taxes on more than one property in Chicago.
 (Chester has lived in this neighborhood since the '60s and once operated a bookstore in the building in which he currently lives.
 Chester knows.)